UNGlobalPulse/UNGP-settlement-modelling/docs/source/symptoms.rst

 - Be clear which ones of these can be set from the camps model itself as there are some which are set in the ``full_run_parse`` script.

-By default, the ``JUNE`` is set up to model COVID-19.
-It has the capacity to model multiple variants, where different parameters are set relative to the wild-type (original) variant.
-The disease is able to be changed.
+By default, the ``JUNE`` framework is set up to model COVID-19.
+It has the capacity to model multiple variants, where different parameters are set relative to the wild-type (original) variant. however, the disease is able to be changed.

 **Note:** In this section we will run through how the disease is set up in the ``JUNE`` code, with only a few references to the code in this repository.
 We will try to make clear throughout which code we are referring to.
-To change these, we recommend you locally install ``JUNE`` to make the necessary changes.
-In addition, various changes may be required to the ``JUNE`` data folder to change disease parameters as the core of the disease parameter setting is done there.
+Some of these changes just require a different files to be passed to certain imported ``june`` functions, but more in depth changes will require changes to the ``JUNE`` code.
+To do these we recommend you locally install ``JUNE`` to make the necessary changes.

+A walkthrough of how to change the disease characteristics for a different disease (while still based on contact patterns is give in :ref:`New Disease <new-airbourne-disease>`)

 Infection
 ---------